jamulussoftware/jamuluswebsite/wiki/en/Tips-Tricks-More.md

 You can run a public Server long enough for your band to connect, then go private by simply unchecking the 'Make my Server Public' box in the Server GUI.
 Your band mates will still be connected to the Server until they disconnect.
 (Thanks to [David Savinkoff](https://github.com/DavidSavinkoff) for this tip!)

-## Jamulus client Linux start script
+## Jamulus Client Linux start script

 Here's a Linux start script for Jamulus using an old Audigy4 sound card, the large number of available audio faders for which makes it hard to get the correct settings.